 Absent the limited exceptions to confidentiality, a client’s medical and therapeutic records cannot be shared without their express permission.
 A Release of Information is a legal document signed by a client that specifies what may be shared, with whom, when it may be shared and any time limitations on the records being shared.

-Information to be released may be limited to billing records, diagnosis, dates and summery of treatment and the like.
+Information to be released may be limited to billing records, diagnosis, dates, a summary of treatment, and the like.
 This can speed up insurance reimbursement.
 A Release of Information can also allow a client to transfer their medical records from one health care provider to another.
 It can also allow a therapist to coordinate a client’s care with your other health care providers if that is appropriate.
 All parties here would be bound by confidentiality as well.

 A Release of Information can be revoked by a client at any point in time.